kayaozan/logistic_regression/README.md

 # Logistic Regression

 This page demostrates some sample code for logistic regression.
-Two Python file has been shared.
+Two Python files has been shared.

-One is written from scratch without any Machine Learning libraries such as scikit-learn.
+One is written from scratch without any Machine Learning libraries such as `scikit-learn`.

-Other uses the capabilities of scikit-learn tools.
+Other uses the capabilities of `scikit-learn` tools.